DEV-5/MY_NOTES/Linux_Embedded_development.md

 ### Startup Initializer Subsystem

-- Bios or boot loader are responsible to load Kernel into user space
+- BIOS or boot loader are responsible to load Kernel into user space

 - Core startup initializer subsystems:  Run during system startup are responsible for system init.